Superfluidity vs prethermalisation in a nonlinear Floquet system: Superfluid properties in the clean case

 \section{Superfluid properties in the clean case}

-We will now show formally that our model shares important features with usual conservative superfluids described by \eqref{GP_eq} but in momentum space.
-In particular, adapting Bogoliubov theory to this Floquet system yields a low energy excitation spectrum that supports the equivalent of sound waves in momentum space.
-An analog healing length will also be introduced and can be interpreted as a screening length $\xi$ in momentum space.
-Along this analysis, a threshold on the kick strength $K$ is also obtained to avoid fast Floquet heating~\cite{Lellouch2017}.
+We will now show that our model shares some important formal features with the usual conservative superfluids, in particular the concepts of sound velocity and healing length.
+Adapting Bogoliubov theory to our periodically-driven system, we derive a low-energy excitation spectrum with a linear dispersion relation at low momenta that supports sound waves.
+Along this analysis, a threshold on the hopping amplitude $J$ is obtained to avoid fast Floquet heating~\cite{Lellouch2017, Haldar2021}.